 What is Browser Automation?

-Delivering a high-quality website in a short period of time is impossible to accomplish with manual testing alone.
-Browser Automation is the only possible way to cope with the faster and more accurate testing requirements for web applications.
+Delivering a high-quality website within a short timeframe is challenging with manual testing alone.
+To meet the need for faster and more accurate testing, browser automation has become essential for efficiently verifying web applications.

 What is Browser Automation?